Vesicoureteral reflux (VUR) is when the flow of urine goes the wrong way. This condition is more common among infants and young children.

 VUR can be detected before birth by an ultrasound, which uses sound waves to provide an image of the inside of your body.

 One or more of these tests can also be used:

 - Voiding cystourethogram (VCUG).
-During this exam, a doctor use a thin, plastic tube to inject a fluid with an X-ray dye into your bladder.
-Then an X-ray machine takes a video during while you pee to see whether the fluid goes backward from the bladder to reach one or both kidneys.
+During this exam, a doctor uses a thin, plastic tube to inject a fluid with an X-ray dye into your bladder.
+Then an X-ray machine takes a video while you pee to see whether the fluid goes backward from the bladder to reach one or both kidneys.
 Children may become upset during this test, so it can be done with medicines that help keep them calm.